George Foreman And Joe Frazier Fight

 Embrace Your Strengths

 Foreman and Frazier both understood their strengths and weaknesses and developed their styles accordingly.
-Foreman knew he had devastating power, and he focused on using it to overwhelm his opponents.
+On the flip side, foreman knew he had devastating power, and he focused on using it to overwhelm his opponents.
 Frazier knew he could take a punch and keep coming forward, and he used his relentless pressure to wear down his adversaries.

 Never Give Up